fluxninja/aperture/docs/content/concepts/flow-control/flow-label.md

 All the flow Labels are used as labels of flow events.
 These events are rolled up and sent to the analytics database in the FluxNinja ARC.
 This allows:

-- For the _Flow Labels_ to be used as filters or group bys
+- For the _Flow Labels_ to be used as filters or group-by
-- To see analytics for each _Flow Label_, eg. distribution of its values
+- To see analytics for each _Flow Label_, e.g. distribution of its values

 :::note